pga03/first-discovery-launcher-windows/README.md

 ### What is this?
 An automatic way to install a First Discovery launcher.
-The repo contains three scripts and two icons.
+The repo contains four scripts and two icons.

 ### How do I use it?
 - [Install the native host](https://github.com/pga03/first-discovery-native-host)